Eomm/blog-posts/posts/bonus-pokedex.md

 ### How to get custom data

-The `Generation` select item in the search box, should list all the Pokemon's generation.
+The `Generation` select item in the search box should list all the Pokemon's generations.
-This query is too much specific and our database schema doesn't facilitate Platformatic to generate such query.
-So we need to write a custom endpoint to do so!
+This query is too much specific and our database schema doesn't facilitate to Platformatic how to generate such query.
+So we need to write a custom endpoint!

-Since Platformatic generate REST and GraphQL endpoints by default, we need to choose if we want to implement the custom endpoint as REST or GQL or both of course: it is up to us.
+Since Platformatic generates REST and GraphQL endpoints by default, we need to choose if we want to implement the custom endpoint as REST or GQL or both of course: it is up to us.

 I will go for the GQL one because my UI relays on GraphQL to communicate with the backend.